Appdynamics/linux-monitoring-extension/README.md

 Note : Please make sure not to use tab (\t) while editing yaml files.
 You can validate the yaml file using a [yaml validator](http://yamllint.com/)

 1. Configure the Linux Extension by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/LinuxMonitor/`.
+2. The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
+Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
-2. Configure the path to the config.yml file by editing the <task-arguments> in the monitor.xml file in the `<MACHINE_AGENT_HOME>/monitors/LinuxMonitor/` directory.
+3. Configure the path to the config.yml file by editing the <task-arguments> in the monitor.xml file in the `<MACHINE_AGENT_HOME>/monitors/LinuxMonitor/` directory.
 Below is the sample

      ```
      <task-arguments>